Disney Media Networks: 2004–2020: Disney Media Networks

 On August 21, 2013, Disney–ABC announced it will lay off 175 employees.
 The layoffs are expected to hit positions among technical operations as well as the unit's eight local stations.

 In August 2014, A+E took a 10% stake in Vice Media for $250 million, then announced in April 2015 that H2 would be rebranded into the Vice channel with an indicated early 2016 launch.
 Disney also directly made two $200 investments in Vice Media in November 2015, then a week later in December, they directly invested in it again for 10% to assist in funding its programming.
 ABC Family became Freeform on January 12, 2016.

 In September 2016, the group's president Ben Sherwood named Bruce Rosenblum, Television Academy chairman and former head of Warner Bros.
 TV Group, as president of business operations in s the newly created position, to reduce the number of direct reports from 17 to about 8.
 Roseblum would oversee ad sales in conjunction with channel heads, affiliate sales and marketing, engineering, digital media, global distribution, IT, research and strategy and business development.
 This allows Sherwood to focus on content and direct operating units that continue to directly report to him, ABC network units, cable channel units (Disney Channels Worldwide, and Freeform), ABC Studios and ABC TV Stations.

 On October 8, 2018, Disney announced during its acquisition of 21st Century Fox assets that Peter Rice, then-CEO and president of Fox Networks Group, would serve as the chairman and president of the second incarnation of Walt Disney Television (now Disney General Entertainment Content).
 Rice would also replace Ben Sherwood, who is scheduled to leave his post as co-chair of Disney Media Networks.
 Fox TV Group chairman and CEO Dana Walden would be named chairman, Disney Television Studios and ABC Entertainment.
 Within Disney Television Studios and ABC Entertainment, Walden would oversee 20th Century Fox Television and ABC Studios, plus ABC, Freeform and ABC's owned-and-operated television stations.
 FX Networks and National Geographic Partners would transfer over as is and report to President of Walt Disney Television.

-2020: Closure
+2020 - Closure

+In June 2020, FuboTV announced a deal with Disney Media Networks to add ESPN Inc., and Walt Disney Television (including ESPN and its networks and ABC, along with children's networks such as Disney Channel).

 On October 12, 2020, the assets were restructured and transferred to Disney Media and Entertainment Distribution, Disney General Entertainment Content and ESPN and Sports Content (later known as simply ESPN Inc.), effectively dissolving Disney Media Networks.
 The name would however be referenced numerous times in news sources about Disney's future restructurings and reorganizations post-2020.